 The British Museum

-It’s an incredible building with good facilities, food is great, but pricey, washrooms are good.
+It’s an incredible building with good facilities, food is great, but pricey, washrooms are good but they can get very busy.
 I really like the gift shop too with products from the arty and unique to kids books and toys.
 Read our full post on the British Museum with children here.

 The Science Museum

 London’s Science Museum is right next door to the Natural History museum and is also free to enter ( other than by donation).

 There are two hands-on kids’ science areas, one for toddlers, preschoolers and young school aged kids on the bottom floor and one for older kids ( shown above).